maxicusj/polarparrot/README.md

 This project provides a modular analytics calculation engine that allows you to plug in different YAML configurations to compute various analytics using Polars.

+# Data Flow System

+The diagram below illustrates the data flow system using a Mermaid graph:

 ```mermaid
 graph TD
     A[User] -->|Interacts with| B[Dash Web UI]